How To Get Rid Of Public Speaking Anxiety Or Stage Fright

 Is a fear of public speaking the same as social anxiety disorder?

-12 tips to help you manage public speaking anxiety
+12 tips to help you get rid of public speaking anxiety or stage fright

 1. Don't expect perfection

 It’s unlikely for anyone to give a 100% perfect speech or presentation—not even the most admired public speakers.
-Expecting your performance to be perfect may set you up for disappointment.
-Instead, you might attempt to reduce your public speaking anxiety by aiming to visualize success in a realistic way, expecting slip-ups and accepting them as part of the experience.
+Expecting your public speaking performance to be perfect may set you up for disappointment.
+Instead, you can reduce your speech anxiety by visualizing success in a realistic way.
+Expect slip-ups, and accept them as part of the experience of speaking publicly.

-You might watch and learn from the best public speakers, but it generally won’t benefit you to try and be them.
-You likely have your own style and message, so masking that in the name of trying to be someone else might actually increase your public speaking anxiety.
-Saying what you have to say in a way that feels natural to you may make you less likely to make mistakes and more likely to appear at ease and captivate your audience.
+While you might watch and learn from the best public speakers, it won’t benefit you to try and be them.
+You likely have your own speaking style and message, and trying to imitate another public speaker’s ways might actually make you more anxious.
+Instead, say what you have to say in a way that feels natural to you.
+This approach may make you less likely to make mistakes, and could help you appear at ease and less anxious to your audience.

 3. Put it in perspective